 Featuring a natural bridge of limestone around 300 meters long with cascading turquoise-colored swimming pools.
 Sounds too good to be true right?!

-In this guide, you will find everything you need to know about Semuc Champey including how to get there, where to stay and how to visit Semuc Champey on a budget without a tour.
+In this guide, you will find everything you need to know about a Semuc Champey tour including how to get there, where to stay and how to visit on a budget.

 The journey from door to door takes between 10 and 12 hours.
 It’s not ideal but it’s the only way to get there.

-Shuttle buses from Antigua / Flores to Semuc Champey depart once per day typically around 8:00 am and arriving at 6:00 pm in Lanquin which is the closest town to Semuc Champey.
+Shuttle buses from Antigua / Flores to Semuc Champey Guatemala depart once per day typically around 8:00 am and arrive at 6:00 pm in Lanquin which is the closest town.

 HOW MANY DAYS DO I NEED AT SEMUC CHAMPEY?

 This is a question that gets asked quite often and there are a few things to consider when planning your trip.